 Click on the play button below to listen to an early SCATNet.
 Net Control was performed every weekday by Vern (W5CSY).

 A New Net Honoring "Dee" Diedrich, KC5JBO (SK) - We have a new net honoring our longtime friend Landis "Dee" Diedrich aka "The Voice of Amateur Radio in Albuquerque".
 The JBO.40Net is held each Tuesday from 6:30 to about 7:30 PM on 146.40 MHz Simplex (yes, simplex so there is no offset, no tone).
 Come join the fun.
 You may need an external antenna in some areas to check in.
 For more info go to the website of our very own Mark Goodrum at www.w5mhg.com .

-Caravan Club Shirts - The Amateur Radio Caravan Club has officially adopted a very nice polo-style tan colored shirt.
+Caravan Club Shirts (& Hats) - The Amateur Radio Caravan Club has officially adopted a very nice polo-style tan colored shirt.
 Each individual shirt will have the club logo (see top of this page) on its left side and our first name and call sign on the right.
-Our goal is for club members to show club unity by proudly wearing their shirts during public events such as meetings, Field Day, Summer Radio Fun in the Park, booths at the Expo NM, etc. Our hard-working Special Events Coordinator John Tribou N5UVQ has found a local vendor so no longer needs to order shirts from Wisconsin.
+Our goal is for club members show club unity by proudly wearing their shirts during public events such as meetings, Field Day, Summer Radio Fun in the Park, Corn Feed, etc. Our hard-working Special Events Coordinator John Tribou N5UVQ has found a local vendor so no longer needs to order shirts from Wisconsin.
 This new vendor, Turbo Threads, 1503 Golf Course Rd SE in Rio Rancho, offers the exact same shirt for about $25 plus an optional ball cap with club name and logo in front for about $12 and your name embroidered in back, above the adjuster, for about $3 more.
-John is now taking requests for a future consolidated order so if interested, please contact John.
-The sooner he receives about 20 new requests the sooner he can place the next order.
+John is now taking requests for an initial consolidated order for this new vendor so if interested, please contact John.
+After that, individual members can order shirts/hats directly from Turbo Threads.
 The shirts come in sizes S, M, Lg, XL, XXL plus Regular and Long shirt lengths.
 Ladies sizes are also available.
 Please contact John at firstname.lastname@example.org for more details.

 Let Us Tell You About The Amateur Radio Caravan Club